Parcel vs. Pallet Shipping: Which One to Choose?

 Also, parcel trucks have a daily-calculated route that rarely changes, which makes parcel shipping a better option if your shipment is time-sensitive.

-Parcel shipping is the right choice if you’re shipping single, smaller items to individual customers (for example, if you own an artisan shop), if you’re shipping locally, or on-demand, and if timely delivery is important to your business.
+Parcel shipping is the right choice if you’re shipping single, smaller items to individual customers (for example, if you own an artisan shop) if you’re shipping locally, or on-demand, and if timely delivery is important to your business.
+Parcel shipping also works better if you are shipping to inner-city retail locations that require smaller trucks and inside delivery.

 LTL shipping is a better choice for freight that is heavier than 150 lbs, bulky, or uniquely shaped.